*Strip Pieced Potholder – AN EXCITING update!*

 With the Spring Holidays fast approaching I thought I would share an alternate version of the Strip Pieced Potholder.

 For this potholder I am using a simple applique centre block and then adding the strips the same way around the centre square, foundation piecing style.
-You can get my full printable tutorial here.

 I am using Heat n Bond fusible webbing on the wrong side of the fabric, then traced the clover shape and cut it out.
 When you peel the paper off the fabric shape becomes fusible.
 After fusing it to the centre block I used a small zigzag stitch around the edges.